Shopify vs. Big Cartel: What’s the Best Online eCommerce Platform of 2020?

 In a world where startups are clamouring for that next round of VC money to keep their fancy offices afloat, there's something fiercely independent about Big Cartel, likely inspired by their closeness to artists and musicians, and makers, and the whole indie DIY world which they grew from.

 Their description on Crunchbase reads: “Big Cartel is where artists set up shop.
-They provide clothing designers, bands, jewelry makers, crafters, and other artists with their own customizable store to sell their stuff online.”
+They provide clothing designers, bands, jewellery makers, crafters, and other artists with their own customizable store to sell their stuff online.”

 Big Cartel's Plans